Team

 He spent 14 years of his professional career in Spain, notably at the service of Deportivo de La Coruña and Valencia, amassing La Liga totals of 368 games and 11 goals, and winning six major titles for the two clubs combined.
 In 1994, Đukić missed a penalty kick in the game's last minute (eventual 0–0 draw).As a result FC Barcelona were crowned champions instead.
 He had 48 caps and played at Euro 2000 for Yugoslavia.

-Joan Capedevilla started his career with Espanyol.
-His longest spells were with Deportivo la Coruna and Villareal.
+Joan Capedevilla started his career with Espanyol in 1998.
+He played for many clubs, but his longest and most famous spells were with Deportivo la Coruna and Villareal.
 He also played for Atletico Madrid and Benfica.
 He was capped 60 times for Spain, in a period where Spain won the 2010 World Cup and the 2008 European Championship.
 He was their disputed starting leftback in that era.
 He also played for Catalonia.

 LB: Enrique Romero (Spain)

-Romero played for many clubs.
+Romero played for many clubs in his career.
 After having represented Valencia CF and RCD Mallorca, never appearing in less than 30 league matches during his spell with both clubs combined, he joined Deportivo de La Coruña in 1998.
 With them, he won the La Liga in 1999-2000.
-He earned 10 caps for Spain.
+He left them in 2006.
+He earned 10 caps for Spain between 2000 and 2004.
 He went to the World Cup Finals in 2002.

 CB/DM: Donato (Brazil/Spain)